CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 that need to interact through RPCs, you can do this by generating from the same protocol buffer definition with the language-specific tooling.

-Now, update the client and server `main.go` files to use the changed package, service and message names.
-Get these running again as they did originally.
-The functionality will still be the same for now, just the hello world interaction.
+Now run the server and client code.
+You should see output like this.

 ```
 go run prober_server/main.go
-2022/10/09 20:20:55 server listening at [::]:50051
+2022/10/19 17:51:32 server listening at [::]:50051
-2022/10/09 20:21:24 Received: world
 ````

 ```
 go run prober_client/main.go
-2022/10/09 20:21:24 Greeting: Hello world
+2022/10/19 17:52:15 Response Time: 117.000000
 ```

-While we haven't yet changed what the code does, we've gained some experience with the protocol buffer format, learned how to generate Go code from protocol buffer definitions, and call that code from Go programs.
+We've now gained some experience with the protocol buffer format, learned how to generate Go code from protocol buffer definitions, and call that code from Go programs.

-Note: in a real production system you can't rename protocol buffers as we've done here: you would run into problems because your old clients can't talk to your new servers, and vice-versa.
-Since we gradually release code, we would have to support both services until all old clients were turned down.

 ## Implement prober logic

 Let's modify the prober service slightly.
-Instead of the simple HelloWorld greeting, we are going to implement a service that will probe a HTTP endpoint N times and return the average time to fetch that endpoint to the client.
+Instead of the simple one-off probe against a hardcoded google.com, we are going to modify the service to probe a HTTP endpoint N times and return the average time to fetch that endpoint to the client.

-This tool could be useful in a real operational context.
-Imagine that we want to verify that our site is available and has acceptable latency from many different locations around the world.
-We might run several instances of our prober server in different regions.

 Change your prober request and response to look like this and regenerate your generated go code.
 ```